HistoricSiteMarkers

 Marker Inscription

 Mosby’s Rangers (43d Bn., Va.
 Cav.) used this rock as a rendezvous point and met here to divide the spoils after raids.
-The renowned Southern spy and scout Laura Ratcliffe, who lived nearby, showed this rock to Col. (then Captain) John S. Mosby, CSA, in 1
+The renowned Southern spy and scout Laura Ratcliffe, who lived nearby, showed this rock to Col. (then Captain) John S. Mosby, CSA, in 1transcription continues on the marker

 The Story